 But for the Greens, these are not “their people”.
 They aren’t interested.

 Well, Victorian Socialists are.
 When we ran our first campaign in 2018 we were told we wouldn’t get a vote far beyond Richmond.
 The people who told us that shut up when results started coming in, giving us over 10% on our first outing in the central Broadmeadows booths.
+Since then we have campaigned in suburbs across the north and west of Melbourne, and begun to make significant inroads in working class electorates.

 We think it is possible to build a political movement that can fight racism and class-exploitation at the same time.
 A movement that understands that genuinely progressive politics has always started by organising working class communities to fight for their own interests.